 Cycling in Santiago

 In recent years, Santiago has made leaps and bounds in becoming easier and safer for cyclists to navigate.
-A gradual increase in cycle lanes throughout the city has assisted in this but there are two main initiatives responsible for the biggest advancements: the Mapocho 42k cycle patch and CicloRecreoVía.
+A gradual increase in cycle lanes throughout the city has assisted in this but there are two main initiatives responsible for the biggest advancements: the Mapocho 42k cycle path and CicloRecreoVía.

 The Mapocho 42k cycle path is still expanding.
-It is a 26-mile (42km) cycle path running alongside the Mapocho river in Santiago, which flows through all of the city's major neighbourhoods.
-It is a continually evolving project that already provides an opportunity for avid cyclists, families and anyone wanting to get out and about on two wheels.
+It's a 26-mile (42km) cycle path running alongside the Mapocho river in Santiago, which flows through all of the city's major neighbourhoods.
+It's a continually evolving project that already provides an opportunity for avid cyclists, families and anyone wanting to get out and about on two wheels.

 The second major force behind the cycling boom in Santiago is CicloRecreoVía.
 Every Sunday, certain streets in the city are closed to all motor vehicles.
 Anyone wanting to use these roads must go on foot or another form of non-motorised transport.
 Anyone cycling can join in the fun with tens of thousands of cyclists attending weekly.
 The open streets also create a joyful and safe atmosphere for pedestrians, skaters, runners, children and dog walkers.

 Despite the overall progress, the cycle paths in the city remain poorly connected and expats should keep their eyes open while cycling for sudden changes or obstructions in their path.